duritong/iuid/README.md

 ## Installation

 Simply build and install the gem.
-BUT trocla is based on a not yet published version of [moneta](https://github.com/wycats/moneta).
-You can build a new moneta version based on the latest master as version 0.6.1 and instal that one.

 ## Contributing to iuid